 Transfer credits are considered on a case-by-case basis.
-Only courses with a grade of at least a "B" or its equivalent from an accredited graduate institution are transferable.
+Only courses with a grade of at least a "B" or its equivalent and eligible for graduate credit from an accredited graduate institution are transferable.
+Credits that have been earned as part of the award of another graduate degree program can be transferred to the BSK Master of Divinity program if the course content is deemed appropriate.
 Grades earned for credits transferred are not included in the calculation of a student's grade point average.
 The majority of credits for the Master of Divinity degree must be earned at Baptist Seminary of Kentucky.